TaghaviCe/LoginSignUpKotlin/README.md

+An exercise to work with Api and retrofit in kotlin <br />
+step 1:<br />
-An exercise to work with Api and retrofit in kotlin step 1: go to Xamp and Create new database( if you dont Xamp, you can install it) create table like this:
+go to Xamp and Create new database( if you dont Xamp, you can install it)<br />
+create table like this:<br />
 I craete new database.
-Its name is Retrofit and i create "user" table.
+Its name is Retrofit<br />
+and i create "user" table.<br />
-The rows of the table are shown in the photo below
+The rows of the table are shown in the photo below<br />

 ![xamp1](https://github.com/TaghaviCe/LoginSignUpKotlin/assets/80774755/cd4e2e79-a053-47a7-9341-00447edaac11)